Thumbnail

 Requirements

-An I/O Controller with digital input ports.
+• An I/O Controller that supports digital input ports.

 ARC Pro